-The mission of Certified Financial Planner Board of Standards, Inc. (CFP Board) is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
+The mission of Certified Financial Planner Board of Standards, Inc. (CFP Board) is to credential competent and ethical financial planners, uphold CFP® certification as the recognized standard and advance the financial planning profession.
 CFP Board's Procedural Rules outline procedures for investigating alleged misconduct and enforcing CFP Board's Code of Ethics and Standard of Conduct (Code and Standards), which reflects the commitment that all CFP® professionals make to high standards of competency and ethics.
 A violation of the Code and Standards or the Pathway to Certification Agreement constitutes grounds for sanction.
 In cases where grounds for sanction are proven, CFP Board may impose a sanction ranging from a private censure, a public censure, a suspension, or a revocation of the right to use the CFP® marks.

 CFP Board developed these Sanction Guidelines to provide guidance on the sanction that might apply to particular violations and to promote consistency in the imposition of sanctions for similar offenses.
-The Disciplinary and Ethics Commission (DEC or Commission), which is charged with adjudicating alleged violations and issuing sanctions, and the Appeals Committee of the Board of Directors, which reviews and decides all appeals of DEC decisions, consider the Sanction Guidelines in issuing their decisions.
+The Disciplinary and Ethics Commission (DEC or Commission), which is charged with adjudicating alleged violations and issuing sanctions, and the Appeals Commission, which reviews and decides all appeals of DEC decisions, consider the Sanction Guidelines in issuing their decisions.

-The Sanction Guidelines are not binding on the DEC or the Appeals Committee; the Sanction Guidelines are intended to serve as guidance only.
-Deviation from the Sanction Guidelines by the DEC and/or the Appeals Committee is not in and of itself clear error as defined in the Procedural Rules.
+The Sanction Guidelines are not binding on the DEC or the Appeals Commission; the Sanction Guidelines are intended to serve as guidance only.
+Deviation from the Sanction Guidelines by the DEC and/or the Appeals Commission is not in and of itself an abuse of discretion as defined in the Procedural Rules.
 It is CFP Board's intent that publication of these Sanction Guidelines will provide notice to CFP® professionals and others of the types of sanctions that might follow from specific types of misconduct.
 The Sanction Guidelines may also be used in presenting settlement offers to the DEC.